nic269/angular2-chat/README.md

 example, contact presence is not fully baked).
 But as an example application, it serves its purpose.

+Another note: the server uses MEMORY to store the list of users, as well as any other state it has.
+There is no persistance whatsoever (except in the browser, where redux state is persisted).
+Therefore if you restart NodeJS or modify any files in the server/ folder, you MUST re-log-in to the app otherwise you will start getting 401 Unauthorized on your web service calls.

+Also note, this application is not supposed to be the gold standard in Angular 2 application development.
+We built this in a training class in order to illustrate how to use various Angular 2 features and bits of functionality.
+So do not look to this project as the authoritative voice on how to build your application.

 ## Getting Started

 ## npm scripts